ORALHLTH 1201BHO - Dental and Health Science IOH Part 2

 Learning & Teaching ModesA variety of learning modes will be used in this course including:

 • a number of dentally related situations and cases

-• small group meetings related to PBL and SGDE, including discussions and presentations
+• small group meetings related to patient cases and SGDE, including discussions and presentations

 • resource sessions